-- Building Height - The maximum building height is 45 feet along Newell Street and Eastern Avenue that confronts a Residential zone in the District of Columbia; however, this building height may be increased to: - i. a maximum of 90 feet for any building or portion of a building that is set back a minimum of 60 feet from the street; or - ii. a maximum of 125 feet for residential development that is set back at least 100 feet from Eastern Avenue and Newell Street and includes a public parking garage constructed under a General Development Agreement with the County. - b.
-For a property zoned CR and mapped at 200 feet, the Planning Board may approve a maximum building height of 200 feet only in an optional method development project that provides ground floor retail.
-If no ground floor retail is provided, the maximum building height is 145 feet.
+- 1. Building Height - a.
+The maximum building height is 45 feet along Newell Street and Eastern Avenue that confronts a Residential zone in the District of Columbia; however, this building height may be increased to: - i. a maximum of 90 feet for any building or portion of a building that is set back a minimum of 60 feet from the street; or - ii. a maximum of 125 feet for residential development that is set back at least 100 feet from Eastern Avenue and Newell Street and includes a public parking garage constructed under a General Development Agreement with the County.

+- b.
+The Planning Board may approve a maximum building height of 200 feet in any CR optional method development project that provides ground floor retail.
 Any structure or device used to collect or radiate electromagnetic waves, including a satellite dish, must not be included in calculating building height under this paragraph. - 2.
 Parking between the street and the front building line of properties fronting on Georgia Avenue is prohibited. - 3.
 Costs associated with meeting the public open space off-site may be shared by multiple property owners. - 4.
-In the CR zone, under the standard method of development, the maximum FAR is 1.0 if approved by site plan under Section 7.3.4. - 5.
 Under standard method development, the public open space requirement may be transferred to other properties within the Overlay zone if approved by a site plan under Section 7.3.4.